 - an Overseas Qualification (OQA) assessed as equivalent to an Australian approved qualification (as assessed by AACA), or

 - successfully completed a National Program of Assessment (NPRA) by the AACA.

 - Logbook Assessment - logbooks must demonstrate 3300 hours work in the competencies for architects and must include a written Statement of Experience - A checklist for Part 1 is available here

 - Written examination - a national multiple choice question paper held on-line

 - Oral examination - with 2 examiners for up to 1 hour

 The Architectural Practice Examination is conducted twice each year.
 A Briefing for candidates is held before the commencement of each Session.
-The first session of the year generally commences in late February or early March, when applications for Parts 1 & 2 close.
+The first session of the year generally commences in January.
 The second session commences in July of each year.
-The schedule for 2017 can be obtained here.
-APECalendar2017

 The Architects Accreditation Council of Australia (AACA) has more important information about the Architectural Practice Examination, including the timeframe to sit all parts of the Examination, and eligibility for re-sitting parts of the examination you have previously attempted.
 A Reference Guide for candidates is also available, along with a sample Examination paper and answer sheet.
 You can also obtain and download a copy of the Logbook from the AACA website.

 Frequently asked questions about the NEP and remote proctoring can be viewed here.